 Why do you need a digital marketing strategy?

+How to create a digital marketing strategy for a small business.
 With digital marketing, the world is your oyster.
 But with such wide possibilities, it can be difficult for small businesses to know where to focus and what will deliver the greatest return for them.
 There is a danger of a lack of a strategy and direction, which sets your small business up for marketing failure.

 As a small business, you might not have a strategy for digital marketing, either because you feel you aren’t at a growth stage or because you lack the knowledge on where to begin.